idootop/xsta/README.md

 ### XSta⚡️

-Accessing the global state outside of components, or from any location within your app, is straightforward with `XSta`.
+You can access and manipulate the global state from anywhere in your application using the `XSta`.

 <details open>
 <summary>👉 Example</summary>